Select The Word That Means Exact Opposite

 Professional Insights

-In the field of law, the precise use of language is paramount.
+In the field of law, the precise use of language is essential.
 Lawyers must be able to identify subtle differences in meaning and use antonyms strategically to construct persuasive arguments and challenge opposing viewpoints.

 Tips and Expert Advice